 - Veggies (Low-Carb): These include Broccoli, Zucchini, Lettuce, Kale, and Celery which are high in fiber and nutrients.

-- Berries: These fruits contain a lot of fiber and little carbs, promoting digestion and health.
+- Berries: These fruits contain a lot of fiber and few carbs, promoting digestion and health.

 - Olive oil: This oil improves heart health as it contains monounsaturated fats and zero carbs.